-As part of Trello Enterprise, Enterprise admins have access to an Enterprise-wide management dashboard where they can view all Trello members related to an Enterprise, and view and manage permissions for teams and boards within their Enterprise.
-Right now, the dashboard is per-Enterprise, so if your team has both enforced-SSO teams and SSO-as-a-convenience teams, you'll access those dashboards separately.
+As part of Trello Enterprise, Enterprise admins have access to an Enterprise-wide management dashboard where they can view all Trello members related to an Enterprise, and view and manage permissions for Workspaces and boards within their Enterprise.

 An Enterprise admin can access the dashboard by clicking the suitcase icon in the top right of the screen.

-The top of the screen lists the Enterprise's name and whether it requires its team members to log in using SSO or not.
+The top of the screen lists the Enterprise's name and whether it requires its Workspace members to log in using SSO or not.

 To learn more about the different membership types, check out Managing Licensed Members on the Enterprise Admin Dashboard.

 Enterprise Members page on Enterprise Admin Dashboard.

 You can filter your view of members by which Workspace(s) they’re on, whether or not they’ve been transferred into your Enterprise, when their last login was, and if they’re a Workspace admin or Enterprise admin.

 Filtering by admin status

 To search for a specific member, type their name or username in the search box in the top right of the dashboard.

 To add/remove or deactivate/reactivate members from Enterprise Workspaces, select the checkbox for one or more members (or click “Select All” to select every member in your Enterprise), and then click “Workspaces…” in the yellow bar at the top of the members list.
 From here, you can choose to add, remove, deactivate, or reactivate the selected members to the desired Workspace.